COVID-19 Business Resources

 Community Development Service Changes

 The Community Development Department has modified certain procedures to enable active residential and commercial construction projects to continue during the pandemic.
 Meetings are being held via video conferencing unless in-person meetings are deemed necessary.
 Village Hall is open for permit drop off/pick up.
-Permits are being accepted from 8 am t 5 pm, Mondays through Fridays.
-All visitors are required to wear masks at Village Hall.
+Permits are being accepted from 8 am to 5 pm, Mondays through Fridays.

 Community Development Permitting Changes